 Steve enjoys speaking on technology, business, and entrepreneurship for organizations around the world, and serves on a number of technology-related task forces and advisory groups for a variety of educational, governmental, business, and private organizations.
 He is a regular guest lecturer at Brigham Young University, and has also lectured at Columbia University, University of Washington Business School, BYU-Hawaii, BYU-Idaho, and the Academy for Creating Enterprise in Cebu, Philippines.
 Steve is a Platinum Founder and Board Member of the BYU Entrepreneur Founders, and previously served on the board for the BYU Center for eBusiness.
 He was the benefactor of the Jenkins Professorship of Entrepreneurship in Technology and four student scholarships at BYU’s Marriott School, and in 2011 established the initial endowment for BYU’s Student Entrepreneur of the Year prize fund.

 Steve served a two-year volunteer mission for the Church of Jesus Christ of Latter-day Saints in Bordeaux, France.
-He is a Shodan Black Belt in Cuong Nhu mixed martial arts and an instructor at Fairwood Martial Arts.
+He is a Nidan (2nd Degree Black Belt) in Cuong Nhu mixed martial arts and an instructor at Fairwood Martial Arts.
 He enjoys SCUBA diving, Formula 1 racing, Italian automobiles, and travelling with his family.
 He currently resides near Seattle, Washington.

 Steve’s Google+ Profile